What to bring

 According to International Fire Safety codes, nothing can be suspended from or attached to the ceilings, light fixtures, and any fire safety equipment.
 Therefore, items including glow-in-the-dark stars cannot be placed on the ceiling.

 While the 10 percent wall coverage rule presents some initial difficulties, there are some clever ways to still display your favorite items.
 For example, shelving units can be a fairly inexpensive way to display many frames and knickknacks.
 Folding screens or picture collages can be another way to show pictures in a condensed manner.

 Students should be thoughtful when hanging items on the wall.
 For example, duct tape is always a bad choice because it damages the walls.
 Adhesive wall putty discolors walls, and double sided foam tape does not remove neatly or easily.
-Many students recommend using the 3M Command Adhesive products as a way to hang items on the wall; it is still important to use this gingerly to prevent damage.
+Many students recommend using the 3M Command Adhesive products as a way to hang items on the wall; it is still important to use this correctly and gingerly to prevent damage.
 Nails and tacks cannot be placed in the walls because of the damage they cause.
 Please note that all residents are responsible for the condition of their room and will be held financially accountable for the damages they cause; suitemates will be held responsible for damages found in common areas.

 Working to provide you with a safer living environment, Radford University follows the International Fire Safety codes adopted by the Virginia Commonwealth in 2009.
 According to these codes, only curtains permitted in the rooms are those that are flame retardant, as shown on the manufacturer’s label on the curtains.
 Please see the next item to learn about valances as another option for the window.